 Look, we all know why people search for “Character AI no filter.”
 And that’s fine.
 Consenting adults interacting with fictional AI characters isn’t something I’m going to moralize about.

-Here’s how HoneyChat handles it: content is tiered across five plan levels.
-Free users get playful/flirty interactions.
-Each paid tier expands what’s available.
+Here’s how HoneyChat handles it: content is tiered across six levels (0–5).
+Free users get playful/flirty interactions (max level 2).
+Each paid tier expands what’s available — Basic and Premium go to level 3, VIP to level 4, Elite ($39.99/mo) opens level 5 (hardcore).
 It’s a clean system — you know exactly what you’re getting at each level, and there’s no sudden filter wall mid-scene.

 Character.AI has loosened their filters significantly in 2026 — romantic and even moderately explicit content now gets through.
 That’s a genuine improvement.
 But the content itself tends to be generic and surface-level.
 Responses often feel template-like, lacking the depth and personality that make conversations feel real.
 The filter was the most talked-about problem, but response quality and weak memory are what actually drive people to look elsewhere.